-You wouldn't be the first cruiser to fail to do this, and watch a thousand-odd dollars worth of chain vanish irrecoverably over the bow roller.
+You wouldn't be the first cruiser to fail to do this, and watch a thousand-odd dollars worth of chain and anchor vanish irrecoverably over the bow roller.

 It doesn't really matter how you do it as long as you do 'do it' - and in such a way that you can detach it in a big hurry if you have to.

 With an all-chain rode it's advisable to tie the end of it to a strong-point in the anchor locker (so you can cut or untie it) rather than use a mechanical fixing.